DC-LA: Difference-of-Convex Langevin Algorithm: Experiments

 \paragraph{Setups} We set $\sigma=0.2$, $\tau = \hat{\lambda}/\sigma^2$ where $\hat{\lambda} = \Vert A^*(A x_{val}-y_{val}) \Vert$ with one validation data point $(x_{val},y_{val})$.
 For DC-LA, the proximal operators of $\icnn_1$ and $\icnn_2$ are not in closed-form.
 For a given $\eta>0$, let $v^* = \prox_{\eta \icnn_i}(x)$, $v^*$ solves the fixed-point equation: $v^* \in x - \eta \partial \icnn_i(v^*)$, we apply several fixed-point iterations: $v := x - \eta \partial \icnn_i(v)$.
 In practice, we found that $1$ iteration is sufficient, and we use it for both proximal operators.
 Note that \citet{ehrhardt2024proximal} suggested that bounded approximation errors in computing proximal operators lead to controlled bias; extending our analysis to this setting is a promising direction for future work.
 The step size of DC-LA is $\gamma = 10^{-5} \sigma^2$ and the smoothing parameter $\lambda=10^{-4}$.
 We simulate 100 Markov chains, each of length 2000, initialized from a black image and retaining only the final sample from each chain.
 We also compute the MAP estimate by iterating $x_{k+1} = \prox_{\gamma r_1}(x_k-\gamma \nabla f(x_k)+\eta \partial r_2(x_k))$ (called PSM -- Proximal Subgradient Method \citep{zhang2025learning}), which is the optimization counterpart of DC-LA.
 The optimizer runs for up to $20,000$ iterations.

 \paragraph{Results}

-In Figure \ref{CTUQ} (more results are give in Appendix \ref{app:tomo}), panel (a) shows the ground-truth image, panel (b) presents the posterior mean produced by DC-LA, panel (c) shows the estimated pixel-wise posterior variance produced by DC-LA, while panels (d), (e), (f) show the MAP reconstructions produced by PSM at iterations $2000,\ 10000,\ 20000$ iterations.
-The posterior mean successfully recovers the overall anatomical structures.
-It achieves higher SSIM (Structural Similarity Index Measure) and PSNR (Peak Signal-to-Noise Ratio) \footnote{SSIM, PSNR: higher is better} than the MAP estimate obtained by PSM at $2,000$ iterations, which matches the length of the DC-LA chains, although the posterior mean averages over $100$ parallel chains.
-At $10,000$ iterations, PSM roughly matches the performance of DC-LA.
+In Figure \ref{CTUQ} (more results are given in Appendix \ref{app:tomo}), panel (a) shows the ground-truth image, panel (b) presents the posterior mean produced by DC-LA, panel (c) shows the estimated pixel-wise posterior variance produced by DC-LA, while panels (d), (e), (f) show the MAP reconstructions produced by PSM at iterations $2000,\ 10000,\ 20000$ iterations.

+The posterior mean from DC-LA (with $100$ parallel chains) successfully recovers the overall anatomical structures.
+It achieves \emph{higher} SSIM (Structural Similarity Index Measure) and PSNR (Peak Signal-to-Noise Ratio) \footnote{SSIM and PSNR are reported as rough indicators of reconstruction quality; higher values are better.
+They should not be interpreted as metrics of sampling accuracy, and their values are strongly influenced by the choice of prior.} than the MAP estimate obtained by PSM at $2000$ iterations, which matches the length of the DC-LA chains.
+At $10000$ iterations, PSM roughly matches the performance of DC-LA.
 We run the PSM until the $20,000$ iterations, when it slightly surpasses DC-LA.
-From the PSNR, we observe that the PSM’s performance effectively saturates and even decreases between $10,000$ and $20,000$ iterations.
-Meanwhile, the posterior variance produced by DC-LA highlights regions of higher uncertainty, primarily around boundaries and fine textures, indicating where the reconstruction is less confident.
+The PSM result at $20000$ iterations improves over that at $10000$ iterations, although there are signs of overfitting by $20000$ iterations (Figure \ref{fig:psnrpsm}).
+The posterior variance produced by DC-LA highlights regions of higher uncertainty, primarily around boundaries and fine textures, indicating where the reconstruction is less confident.
 In contrast, large homogeneous regions exhibit small variance, implying agreement between the likelihood and prior in these regions.
 However, the samples miss a small structure in the lower-left region, and the posterior variance does not highlight this area, suggesting either that the samples are not sufficiently representative of the posterior or that the posterior itself is overconfident in this region.